Why Labeling Makes Sense

 As mentioned above, despite the industry’s claims that herbicide resistant crops would lead to less chemical usage, the opposite has happened.
 Herbicide use has increased 11% in the past sixteen years.

-Corn, one of the first genetically engineered crops, corn, came with an assurance regarding the insecticide built into its DNA.
+Corn, one of the first genetically modified crops, corn, came with an assurance regarding the insecticide built into its DNA.
 Chemical companies said the insecticide would not survive more than a few seconds in the human GI tract, and that it would be broken down in saliva.
 However, a study published two years ago revealed that the insecticide was detected in the umbilical-cord blood of pregnant women.

 All of these are cases in which the patent holders’ claims have not held up.
 At what point, and at what cost, will we learn to ignore these empty promises, and rely instead on adequate environmental and health assessments?

-Many more GE crops are in the approval pipeline.
+Many more GMO crops are in the approval pipeline.
 And some of them may very well turn out to offer yield or nutritional benefits, like soybeans with higher levels of heart-healthy omega 3 fatty acids.
 But for now, while the technology is so young and there is apparently so much to learn, consumers need to have the same rights held by citizens around the world, to choose whether or not to buy these foods and indirectly support this cycle of increased overall chemical usage.

 In 2010, the Presidents Cancer Panel reported that 41% of Americans would be diagnosed with cancer in our lifetimes.
 The primary culprit that this prestigious panel of senior oncologists identified was the inadvertent daily exposure to numerous chemicals in our air, water and foods.
 Later that same summer, the Journal Pediatrics reported a direct correlation between pesticide usage and increased ADHD diagnoses.